a-ozbek/food-hunter/README.md

-# Food Hunting with CNN
+# Food Hunting with CNNs

 This script does two things:
 * Outputs the probability of the input image containing food